-- 1. Continued developing projects along the Collision Concentration Corridors (CCC) identified in the Vision Zero Action Plan titled "Vision Zero Los Angeles County A Plan for Safer Roadways, 2020 to 2025," which was adopted by the Board on August 4, 2020. - Continued work on the design and scoping of traffic safety and complete street elements along City Terrace Drive, a Vision Zero CCC. - 3.
+- 1. Continued developing projects along the Collision Concentration Corridors (CCC) identified in the Vision Zero Action Plan titled "Vision Zero Los Angeles County A Plan for Safer Roadways, 2020 to 2025," which was adopted by the Board on August 4, 2020. - 2.
+Continued work on the design and scoping of traffic safety and complete street elements along City Terrace Drive, a Vision Zero CCC.
+Finalized grant agreement for award from the Metro ExpressLanes Net Toll Revenue Reinvestment Grant Program, to provide for final outreach, project planning and construction design, and construction for the City Terrace Drive improvements. - 3.
 Continued to implement the Slow Streets Program and install Slow Street networks in collaboration with community sponsors.
-Installation and repair of temporary signs with "Slow Down" messaging occurred in the unincorporated communities of Altadena, Athens Village, East Los Angeles, Florence-Firestone, La Crescenta-Montrose, San Gabriel, Rosewood, San Pasqual, South San Jose Hills, South Whittier, Westmont/West Athens, Willowbrook, Windsor Hills, and Wiseburn. - The Slow Streets Program was developed in response to the Coronavirus pandemic, and to support physical distancing and increase active recreation by providing traffic calming messaging.
+Installation and repair of temporary signs with "Slow Down" messaging occurred in the unincorporated communities of Altadena, Athens Village, East Los Angeles, Florence-Firestone, La Crescenta-Montrose, Lennox, San Gabriel, Rosewood, San Pasqual, South San Jose Hills, South Whittier, Westmont/West Athens, Willowbrook, Windsor Hills, and Wiseburn. - The Slow Streets Program was developed in response to the Coronavirus pandemic, and to support physical distancing and increase active recreation by providing traffic calming messaging.
 Information on the Slow Streets Program is available on the Vision Zero website, www.VisionZeroLACounty.com.
-With temporary signs installed at 943 locations (as of December 31, 2023), it is estimated that the Slow Streets Program has served nearly 65,000 unincorporated County residents. - 4.
-Continued developing a grant agreement in collaboration with the Federal Highway Administration and submitted a revised supplemental budget form for a \$22.49 million funding award under the Safe Streets and Roads for All Federal Grant program.
-The grant award will fund a series of traffic safety measures in the unincorporated County community of Florence-Firestone, including the County's number one Vision Zero CCC Firestone Boulevard. - 5.
-Led a multidisciplinary response to traffic safety concerns associated with the reopening of Mulholland Highway.
-The work included over 6,000 touchpoints with community members in the Santa Monica Mountains, including 282 meeting attendees and/or survey respondents.
-Additionally, a report back in response to the August 8, 2023, Board Motion: Implementing Vision Zero on Mulholland Highway was developed.
-The Motion instructed Public Works to evaluate traffic safety enhancements along Mulholland Highway, perform outreach, and develop educational campaigns to deter unsafe driving behavior in collaboration with the California Highway Patrol and the Department of Public Health. - 6.
-Continued developing a Board letter of California Environmental Quality Act findings and a draft grant agreement in collaboration with the California Transportation Commission upon notification of a funding award under the Active Transportation Program.
-This grant award will fund quick-build traffic safety measures along Vision Zero CCCs in the unincorporated community of Lennox. - 7.
-Continued developing a draft scope of work to obtain consultant services to identify traffic safety improvements in East Los Angeles along Vision Zero CCCs. - 8.
-Finalized the scope and developed an agreement with Metro for a project that will enhance the safety along the Vision Zero CCCs located in El Camino Village. - 9.
-Completed development of the View Park/Windsor Hills/Ladera Heights Community Traffic Safety Plan. - 10.
-Implemented various traffic safety enhancements along CCC's including 135th Street and Avalon Boulevard. - 11.
+With temporary signs installed at 961 locations (as of March 31, 2024), it is estimated that the Slow Streets Program has served nearly 66,000 unincorporated County residents. - 4.
+Continued developing a grant agreement in collaboration with the Federal Highway Administration and submitted a revised supplemental budget form for a \$21.49 million funding award under the Safe Streets and Roads for All Federal Grant FY2022 program.
+The grant award will fund the Florence-Firestone for All project, which includes a series of traffic safety measures in the unincorporated County community of Florence-Firestone, including the County's number one Vision Zero CCC Firestone Boulevard. - 5.
+Continued developing California Environmental Quality Act findings and a draft grant agreement in collaboration with the California Transportation Commission upon notification of a funding award under the Active Transportation Program.
+This grant award will fund quick-build traffic safety measures along Vision Zero CCCs in the unincorporated community of Lennox. - 6.
+Continued developing a draft scope of work to obtain consultant services to identify traffic safety improvements in East Los Angeles along Vision Zero CCCs. - 7.
+Finalized an agreement with Metro for a project that will enhance the safety along the Vision Zero CCCs located in El Camino Village. - 8.
+Implemented various traffic safety enhancements along CCC's including Gage Avenue, Hooper Avenue, Mills Avenue, Mines Boulevard, and Santa Fe Avenue. - 9.
 Public Works is currently assessing the effectiveness of installations of quick-build infrastructure to combat street takeovers at the intersection Compton Boulevard and Lime Avenue in the unincorporated community of East Compton.
 Public Works has determined that the hardened centerline was effective at deterring street takeovers in the initial test case at the intersection.
-This measure will be recommended at additional locations. - 12.
-Completed 5 pavement improvement projects funded with SB1 Road Maintenance and Rehabilitation Account (RMRA)
+Additional locations were identified to implement this measure. - 10.
+Continued to work with the Federal Highway Administration through the Federal Lands Access Program (FLAP) to finalize grant agreements for a project that will include a variety of safety improvements along 5.44 miles of Mount Baldy Road in the Angeles National Forest from the city of Claremont boundary to the San Bernardino County line.
+The total project cost is \$17.3 million with \$10 million being awarded to Public Works through a FLAP grant previously awarded.

-38 Transportation pw.lacounty.gov
+8 Transportation pw.lacounty.gov